 The timing and control unit section is a part of the CPU and generates timing and control signals for the execution of instructions.
 This section includes Clock signals, Control signals, Status signals, DMA signals, and also the Reset signals.
 This section controls fetching and decoding operations.
 It also generates appropriate control signals for instruction execution and also the signals required to interface external devices.

-Mention the following types of signals in 8085 microprocessor
+Types of signals in 8085 microprocessor & examples of each type

 - Interrupt signals